This cheese is in it

 It is a cheese from the Gruyères family.
 It is made exclusively from the whole milk of cows coming from the Reblochon AOP area.
 The cows come to the pastures in spring and feed on the grass of the mountains.
 The traces of the fresh flowers can be found in the cheese.

-The production is similar to Beaufort.
-The cheese is stored for 4-6 months in damp cellars made of natural rock.
+The production is similar to that of Beaufort.
+The cheese is stored in moist cellars made of natural rock for a minimum of 10 months.
 During this maturation period, the Meule is treated like the Beaufort by being brushed regularly and washed with brine.

 Its fruity taste becomes more intense as it ripens.
 The creamy, golden-yellow dough is occasionally streaked with fine salt crystals.
 A fruity rosé or white wine goes well with this.

 Raw milk from goats from the Basque Country.